ukwa/katacoda-scenarios/webarchive-discovery-introduction/step7.md

 * Use the `Trends` tab to visualise terms over time (only really useful with more data!)

 By default, search results link to [the Internet Archive Wayback Machine](http://web.archive.org/) but it's possible to configure Shine to refer to any Wayback-compatible service.

+[1]: If you are running this tutorial on your own machine, this should be `http://localhost:9000/shine`